masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

  __rnd_bias      Controls random generation
- __stage         stage or comb submodule (false) __fluid         Outputs in module handled as fluid __comptime      Statement known at compile time __const         Variables are constant at run time __debug         Debug statment, no side effects
+ __stage         stage or comb submodule (false) __fluid         Outputs in module handled as fluid __comptime      Variable/function solved at compile time __const         Variables are constant at run time __debug         Debug statment, no side effects
  __do            Code block passes as argument